-Enrolment is limited.
-CMCC will select the most qualified candidates for admission.
-Possession of the minimum requirements does not guarantee admission.
+Enrolment is limited, and the most qualified candidates will be selected for admission.
 Offers are extended to applicants with the highest overall application scores—regardless of undergraduate field of study, province or region.
 A geographically diverse student population from a range of academic backgrounds helps to cultivate a rich and dynamic learning environment that sets the foundation for an exciting future in chiropractic.

 The academic assessment is based on the last three full years (15 full credit courses or 90 credit hours) of undergraduate university level courses reported at the application deadline.
 All qualifying postsecondary courses are converted to the CMCC 4.00 grade point scale, and grades included in the admissions Cumulative Grade Point Average (CGPA) are determined in reverse chronological order.
 There are no pre-requisites for admission.

 If one of the applicant's last 15 courses or 90 credit hours includes a course that was repeated due to a prior academic failure, the prior failing grade will be counted in the admissions CGPA—even if it falls outside of the equivalent of the last three full years of study.

 Interviews are granted if the applicant meets the required undergraduate cumulative GPA of 2.50 on CMCC's 4.00 scale.
 The video based interview lasts approximately 30 minutes.

 Applicants will be required to answer written questions that describe their motivation and preparation for postgraduate study in chiropractic.
 These written questions will be asked at the end of the video interview.